A history of Catchword in names & numbers

 Attain by Aetna.
 Ursa.
 GoMotion.

-The Attain by Aetna app helps members attain their health and fitness objectives using health history, personalized goals, and big rewards.
-Ursa, a music service designed by working musicians, enables a deeper connection between artist and audience.
-With GoMotion from SportsEngine (a division of NBC Sports Group), it’s easy for studio owners, parents, and students to manage activity classes, registration, and more on the go.
+The Attain by Aetna app helps members attain health and fitness objectives.
+Ursa music service fosters deeper connection between artist and audience.
+GoMotion from SportsEngine (part of NBC Sports) enables mobile management of activity classes.

 2020

-Snap’d, the crispy, curvy new snack from Cheez-It, is as munchable and delicious as you’d expect.
-WomenLift Health, a new organization from Stanford Global Health, promotes and supports women health leaders to elevate health outcomes for people worldwide.
+Cheez-It Snap’d is as munchably delicious as you’d expect.
+WomenLift Health from Stanford promotes women health leaders worldwide.

 ultra-premium brandable dot-com domains